Retirement Planning: Plan Highlights

 Distribution withholdings will vary depending on the type of distribution you request.
 Generally, 20% federal income tax withholding will apply unless you elect a direct rollover of the entire amount or take a periodic payment which lasts 10 years or longer.
 If you are living in a state with a state income tax when taking distributions, state income taxes may also be withheld.
 A 1099-R for the distribution amount will be mailed to you by January 31 of the year(s) following the year(s) in which you receive a distribution.

 What happens to my money when I die?

 If you die before you select a payment distribution method, your designated beneficiaries will receive the full value of your account.
 If you die after you have selected a payment distribution method, the terms will determine how much your beneficiaries are entitled to receive under the method you chose.
-Your beneficiaries must contact Great-West Retirement Services to apply for a distribution.
+Your beneficiaries must contact Empower Retirement to apply for a distribution.

 Who do I call if I have questions?